Shakers: Lucy Wright and westward expansion

 After Joseph Meacham died, Lucy Wright continued Ann Lee's missionary tradition.
 Shaker missionaries proselytized at revivals, not only in New England and New York but also farther west.
 Missionaries such as Issachar Bates and Benjamin Seth Youngs (older brother of Isaac Newton Youngs) gathered hundreds of proselytes into the faith.

+On April 12 of 1805, Benjamin Youngs and two companions held the first ceremony west of the Allegheny Mountains.
+It was held at the cabin of James Beedle, East of Lebanon, Ohio.
+In 2019, the cabin was relocated, by the Warren County Historical Society, to its current site next to Harmon Museum in Lebanon, Ohio.

 Mother Lucy Wright introduced new hymns and dances to make sermons more lively.
 She also helped write Benjamin S. Youngs' book The Testimony of Christ's Second Appearing (1808).

 Shaker missionaries entered Kentucky and Ohio after the Cane Ridge, Kentucky revival of 1801–1803, which was an outgrowth of the Logan County, Kentucky, Revival of 1800.
 From 1805 to 1807, they founded Shaker societies at Union Village, Ohio; South Union, Logan County, Kentucky; and Pleasant Hill, Kentucky (in Mercer County, Kentucky).
 In 1806, a Shaker village, named Watervliet, after the New York town that was the site of the first Shaker settlement, was established in what is today Kettering, Ohio, surviving until 1900 when its remaining adherents joined the Union Village Shaker settlement.
 In 1824, the Whitewater Shaker Settlement was established in southwestern Ohio.
 The westernmost Shaker community was located at West Union (called Busro because it was on Busseron Creek) on the Wabash River a few miles north of Vincennes in Knox County, Indiana.

 Era of Manifestations

 The Shaker movement was at its height between 1820 and 1860.
 It was at this time that the sect had the most members, and the period was considered its "golden age".
-It had expanded from New England to the Midwestern states of Indiana, Kentucky and Ohio.
+It had expanded from New England to the Midwestern states of Indiana and Ohio and Southern state of Kentucky.
 It was during this period that it became known for its furniture design and craftsmanship.
 In the late 1830s a spiritual revivalism, the Era of Manifestations was born.
 It was also known as the "period of Mother's work", for the spiritual revelations that were passed from the late Mother Ann Lee.